AJW1301/A-Decoupled-Method-for-Multisig-Spending-and-Shamir-Recovery/docs/wallet-preparation.md

 Seed generation is left to reputable hardware wallets to perform their intended role: generating a seed phrase inside the device.
 This model does not attempt to replace or second-guess that process.

 At the same time, the model does not rely solely on device-generated entropy.
-Additional **user-introduced entropy** is deliberately added through the use of strong, user-generated **signing passphrases**.
+Additional **user-introduced entropy** is deliberately added through the use of strong, user-generated **passphrases**.
 This layered approach reduces reliance on any single entropy source while keeping the setup practical and user-friendly.

 Requiring users to manually construct seed phrases would significantly increase complexity and error risk, and would move beyond the intended scope of this model.